-- Annual fee: Some cards have no annual fees while others charge $500 or more
+- Annual fee: No annual fees on some cards, others charge $500 or more

-- Cash advance fee: Usually 3 percent to 5 percent of the amount withdrawn
+- Cash advance fee: Usually $5 to $15 or 3 percent of the amount (whichever is higher)

-The credit lines on business credit cards can be a few thousand, and usually top out at about $50,000.
+The credit lines on business credit cards usually top out at about $50,000.

 Line of credit vs. credit card

-Because the limits can be so high, business LOCs are typically used for short to mid-term financing for expensive things you want to pay for over time.
+Since the limits can be so high, business LOCs are typically used for short- to mid-term financing for expensive things you want to pay for over time.
 For example, you may need $50,000 worth of restaurant equipment.
 If your credit card has a limit of $25,000 you’d be out of luck, but the LOC would carry you through.

 On the other hand, you may just need to spend an extra $1,000 on advertising and can pay the bill in 30 days.
-With the business credit card you’d get the interest-free grace period.
-Or, if you used a credit card with the 0 percent introductory rate, you would have even more time to make charges without any fees added to the balance.
+With the business credit card, you’d get an interest-free grace period.
+Or, if you used a credit card with the 0 percent introductory rate, you would have even more time to make charges without any interest added to the balance.

-There are also rewards to consider.
+There are also small business rewards to consider.
 While some business LOCs offer a rewards program, many don’t.
 Business credit cards almost always do.
-And if you’ll be flying around the country or world, business travel cards are the way to go because they’re loaded with benefits that can keep those costs lower while offering compelling perks.
+And if you’ll be flying around the country or world, choosing a good business travel card may be the way to go.
+They’re loaded with benefits that can lower those costs while offering compelling perks.

-Lastly, be aware that, because business LOCs tend to offer high limits, they can be more difficult to qualify for than small business credit cards designed for people with bad credit, which may start out with low limits and allow you to build up to a higher limit with responsible use.
+Be aware that because business LOCs tend to offer high limits, they can be more difficult to qualify for than small business credit cards.